Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Experiments

 While augmenting the agent's inputs is one way to impact its representation of current visual inputs, the recent deep RL literature suggests a different method for enriching internal representations, which is to add auxiliary tasks to the agent's training objective \citep[see, e.g.,][]{Jaderberg:2017re}.
-As one application of this idea, we added to the RL objective a set of supervised tasks, the objectives of which were to produce outputs indicating (1) the total number of stones present in each of a set of perceptual categories, (2) the total number of potions present of each color, and (3) the currently prevailing ground-truth chemistry (see Appendix \ref{sec:auxiliary} for further details of this augmentation).\footnote{Prediction tasks (1) and (2) were always done in conjunction and are collectively referred to as `Predict: Features', while (3) is referred to as `Predict: Chemistry'.}
+As one application of this idea, we added to the RL objective a set of supervised tasks, the objectives of which were to produce outputs indicating (1) the total number of stones present in each of a set of perceptual categories, (2) the total number of potions present of each color, and (3) the currently prevailing ground-truth chemistry (see Appendix \ref{sec:auxiliary} for further details).\footnote{Prediction tasks (1) and (2) were always done in conjunction and are collectively referred to as `Predict: Features', while (3) is referred to as `Predict: Chemistry'.}

-Introducing these auxiliary tasks had a dramatic impact on agent performance, especially for (1) and (2) (less so for (3), see Appendix).
-This was true even in the absence of augmentations of the agent's observations, but it also yielded the highest scores observed so far in the full 3D version of Alchemy with input augmentations providing either the ground-truth chemistry or Bayesian belief state (Figure \ref{fig:compare_reward}b `3D').
-Indeed, in the presence of the auxiliary tasks, further supplementing the inputs with the symbolic version of the perceptual observations added little to the agent's performance (Figure \ref{fig:compare_reward}b `3D with symbolic observations').
-Adding the auxiliary tasks to the objective for the VMPO agent in symbolic Alchemy had a striking effect on scores even in the absence of any other augmentation.
-In this case, scores approached the ideal observer benchmark (Figure \ref{fig:compare_reward}b `Symbolic'), providing the only case in the present study where the VMPO agent showed respectable meta-learning performance on either version of Alchemy without privileged information at test.\footnote{Potion use in this setting, as well as world state uncertainty, also showed a reduction over trials (see Figure \ref{fig:compare_metrics}).}
+Introducing these auxiliary tasks had a dramatic impact on agent performance, especially for (1) and (2) (less so for (3), see Figure \ref{fig:symbolic_train} in Appendix).
+This was true even in the absence of extra belief-state or ground-truth input, but the most dramatic benefits were achieved when both forms of augmentation were present, yielding the highest scores observed so far in the full 3D version of Alchemy (Figure \ref{fig:compare_reward} `3D').
+Indeed, in the presence of the auxiliary tasks, further supplementing the inputs with the symbolic version of the perceptual observations added little to agent performance (Figure \ref{fig:compare_reward} `3D with symbolic observations').
+Adding the auxiliary tasks to the objective in symbolic Alchemy had a striking effect on scores even in the absence of any other augmentation.
+In this case, scores approached the ideal observer benchmark (Figure \ref{fig:compare_reward} `Symbolic'), providing the only case in the present study where agents showed respectable meta-learning performance on either version of Alchemy without privileged information at test.\footnote{Potion use, as well as world state uncertainty, also showed a reduction over trials (see Figure \ref{fig:compare_metrics}).}